Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </table>
 <p><em>Table 14: Attributes of the Class <strong>Material</strong> within the 3dSceneLayerInfo document</em></p>

-<h4>Class Color</h4>
+### Class Color

-<p>The Color class defines the color of a symbol or the outline.
-Color is represented as a three-element array.
-The three elements represent values for red, green and blue in that order.
+The Color class defines the color of a symbol or the outline.
+Color is represented as a three-element array representing red, green, and blue.
 Values range from 0 through 255.
-If color is undefined for a symbol or an outline, the color value is null.</p>
+If color is undefined for a symbol or an outline, the color value is null.

 The Class Color has the following structure: